RimuEirnarn/Elymicia/README.md

 ## Features

-It's file managers.
+It's a file manager.
 What do you expect?

 Also, it's currently only able to move around directories.
 Please wait until the app is fully implemented.